• Courses

 What if your goal is to convert the visitor/user once?
 All subsequent sessions/conversions don’t matter to you (but every additional visit still continues to reduce your session conversion rate).

-That’s where user conversion rate becomes very useful.
+That’s where the user conversion rate becomes very useful.

 User conversion rate